mooolight/mooolight.github.io/_posts/2023-05-26-Internship-Project-Keylogging-How-It-Works-V1.md

 ---
-title: Internship Research Project, Keylogging - How it Works and its Impacts
+title: Internship Research Project, Keylogging - How it Works and its Impacts (Version 1)
 date: 2023-05-26 12:00:00 -500
 categories: [Malware, Research Project]
 tags: [TechCareers]